 The writers’ gamble to make these major changes paid off.
 This is the kind of drama that will make both long term fans want to check it out and the uninitiated to be curious about the original.
 This piques interest and stirs debate.
 People can’t rely on online reviews since it all comes down to one’s preference.
 I’d recommend binge watching (with an open mind) since Death Note 2015 is not one without flaws.
 I just love it for its entirety.
 More than just Yagami Light and L’s constant one-upping each other’s wits, the story pulls me in emotionally as we get to see just how awesome these two could’ve been together had they met under different circumstances.

 Light calls L, Ryuga, even though it was obviously a fake name.
-He admits that he prefers to call him as – Ryuga, his friend – rather than L, the detective.
+He admits that he prefers to call him as Ryuga- his friend rather than L- the detective.
 Meanwhile, L tries to hold on to a slim chance that Light is not Kira.
-I just can’t help but tear up as I watch his final video message for Light.
-(T_T)
+I can’t help but tear up when Watari played L’s final video message for Light.